Nabab LLB: Critical reception

+Awards and nomination

 Controversy

 In a scene and dialogue of the film, a rape victim is seen going to the police station to file a case.
 In that scene and dialogue, a police SI (played by Shaheen Mridha) asked the victim various questions about the rape.
 Bangladesh Police objected to this.
-On 24 December 2020, Nasirul Amin, an inspector of the Cyber and Special Crimes Division of the Dhaka Metropolitan Detective Police, filed a caselawsuit under the Pornography Act (No. 21) at the Ramna Police Station alleging misrepresentation of the police in that scene and dialogue.
-The director Anonno Mamun, actor Shaheen Mridha and lead actress of the film Orchita Sporshia were named as the three accused in the case.
-Cyber and Special Crime Division unit of the Dhaka Metropolitan Detective Police arrested director Anonno Mamun and actor Shaheen Mridha from Mirpur, Dhaka on the same night.
-On 25 December, the investigating officer of the case, Detective Inspector Abul Kalam Azad, produced the two accused in court and requested them to be kept in jail till the end of the investigation.
+On 24 December 2020, Nasirul Amin, an inspector of the Cyber and Special Crimes Division of the Dhaka Metropolitan Detective Police, filed a case under the Pornography Act (No. 21) at the Ramna Police Station, alleging misrepresentation of the police in that scene and dialogue.
+The director, Anonno Mamun, actor Shaheen Mridha and lead actress of the film Orchita Sporshia were named as the three accused in the case.
+The Cyber and Special Crime Division unit of the Dhaka Metropolitan Detective Police arrested director Anonno Mamun and actor Shaheen Mridha from Mirpur, Dhaka on the same night.
+On 25 December, the investigating officer of the case, Detective Inspector Abul Kalam Azad, produced the two accused in court and requested they be kept in jail till the end of the investigation.
 Following his appeal, the judge ordered the accused to be sent to jail.

 Fazlur Rahman, additional deputy commissioner, Cyber and Special Crime Division of Detective Police, said, "The Nabab LLB film has been partially released online.
 In a scene of the film, a woman who has been raped has been seen questioning a person playing the role of a policeman in obscene and offensive language.
-On the one hand, it has been tarnished the image of the police, women have been also been insulted.
-A lawsuit have been filed in this regard and the director and an actor of the film have been arrested."
+On the one hand, it has tarnished the image of the police, women have also been insulted.
+A lawsuit have been filed in this regard and the director and an actor of the film have been arrested".